 A physical network is connected using physical gears such as routers, switches, and other network hardware.
 The best example would be your home wifi network.

-It is mainly used for the connection between the virtual machines and extends its network to other locations.
+It is mainly used for the connection between virtual machines and extends its network to other locations.
 You can think of virtual networking as a virtualized version of physical networking.
 While the physical network is managed using hardware, the virtual network is controlled using the software.

 Though virtual networking is a vast topic and every vendor has their way of managing it, let’s look at virtual networking in a VirtualBox networking environment.